 When Canadian National Railway Company (TSX:CNR)(NYSE:CNI) reported its second-quarter numbers on July 25, the headlines were abuzz with the news that the company beat analyst estimates on its bottom line.
-But as you may know, analyst estimates matter little when it comes to investing, and the headlines failed to tell you why you should add the stock to your watch list if you still haven?t.
+But as you may know, analyst estimates matter little when it comes to investing, and the headlines failed to tell you why you should add the stock to your watch list if you still haven’t.
 Fret not, for here are the top five highlights from the report that you must know.
 Key end markets remain weak Canadian National’s revenue slipped 9% year over year in Q2 on 12% lower car-loadings….

 To keep reading, enter your email address or login below.